aimeerivers/playwright-cucumber-template/README.md

     npm run lint
     npm run format

-- Linting will check for errors and fix formatting in `.ts` files.
+- Linting will check for errors and fix formatting in `.ts` and `.js` files.
 - Formatting will apply format rules to all possible files.